sampsyo/home/_drafts/flattening.md

 </figure>

 So let's build versions of both of our interpreters that skip deallocation altogether[^forget] and see how much time they save.
-Unsurprisingly, the "no-free" version of the flattened interpreter is about equally fast as the standard version, suggesting that it doesn't spend much time on deallocation anyway.
+Unsurprisingly, the "no-free" version of the flattened interpreter takes about the same amount of time as the standard version, suggesting that it doesn't spend much time on deallocation anyway.
 For the normal interpreter, however, skipping deallocation takes the running time from 3.1 to 1.9 seconds---it was spending around 38% of its time just on freeing memory!

 Even comparing the "no-free" versions head-to-head, however, the flattened interpreter is still 1.5&times; faster than the normal one.